ArduPilot/CustomBuild/README.md

 -base
 --ardupilot
 ```

-Use `--basedir` to adjust the base directory, the default one is `base`.
-It is expected that you have an environment where ArduPilot can be built.
-Otherwise, see [https://ardupilot.org/dev/docs/building-setup-linux.html](https://ardupilot.org/dev/docs/building-setup-linux.html)

 ### Install Flask
 ```
 python3 -m pip install --user -U flask
 ```
+Use `--basedir` to adjust the base directory, the default one is `base`.

 ### Running
-To run:
+To run, in the CustomBuild directory execute the following command:

 ```
 ./app.py
 ```
+Once running, you will be given a link to a local host port in which the interface is displayed for the build server.
+It can be run at this point.
+Output will NOT be accessible via the interface buttons for build directory.
+Builds are stored in the base/builds subdirectory

 ### For Apache web server on Ubuntu with WSGI
+To create a full server with network access:

 * Install mod_wsgi for python 3:
 ```